czhulab/Paired-Damage-seq/README.md

 **Step 3.**  Pre-filtering, and merging matrices for sub-libraries.

 In Paired-Damage-seq, we will aliquote the barcoded nuclei into sub-libraries containing 2-10k cells for library preparation and sequencing.
-THe best approach is to QC & filtering sub-library pairs individually, and then merge them for downstream analyses.
+The best approach is to QC & filtering sub-library pairs individually, and then merge them for downstream analyses.
 - The matrices files are in standard 10X format, you can use your own scripts to perform this task.
-- This task can also be done with our previous [Paired-Tag](https://github.com/cxzhu/Paired-Tag/tree/master?tab=readme-ov-file#3-merge-sub-libraries-for-downstream-analysis) scripts.
+- You can also use our previous [Paired-Tag](https://github.com/cxzhu/Paired-Tag/tree/master?tab=readme-ov-file#3-merge-sub-libraries-for-downstream-analysis) scripts for this step.

 <details>